NarubyRiverlione/steamboiler/AI/boiler.md

+this is a simulation of a gas fueled closed system steam boiler

-There should be a + and - button to simulate add or removing more or less heat as energy source to the boiler The energy supplied should heat the water over time Show the amount of energy supplied
-By reducing the energy the boiler should naturally cool down at the rate of 1 degree every 10 seconds Use the Antoine equation for the water temperature and pressure
+There should be controls to add or removing the natural gas flow as energy source to the boiler show the amount of supply gas in liters/second use 4 buttons: add or reduce the flow 0.5 or 0.25 l the gas should be converted to energy with a efficiency of 85% show to difference of energy per second without any gas flow the boiler should naturally cool down at the rate of 1 degree every 15 seconds

 Use degree Celsius for temperature unit and bar for pressure unit.
-Use Joules as energy unit All readout should have be rounded to 1 decimal
+Use kilo Joules as energy unit All readout should have be rounded to 1 decimal

-There should be a unit test with jest for the energy to temperature and pressure calculation

-The boiler should have a fill and drain valve for controlling the water content This water valves should change the boiler content over time Filling should be 0.5 % per second, draining 1% per second
+The boiler should have a fill and drain valve for controlling the water content Filling and draining should be 0.5 % per second
+This water valves should change the boiler content over time The energy should reflect the change of water mass

+The total volume of the boiler is 100 liter
+And the start the boiler should be fill with 50 liters

+the water volume should expand according the temperature change converting the liquid to steam should reduce the energy and the water volume

+add a steam table with data between 80 and 300 degrees to determent the Enthalpy

-The should be a gauge for the water level, temperature and pressure
+The should be a text readout for the water volume, temperature and pressure Also the steam generation in kg per second should be showed

-There should be a pressure release valve to reduce the pressure

-All valve are button that should there open or closed state Add an indication how much each valve is open
+All valve are button that should there open or closed state

-The start pressure of the boiler should be 1 bar.
-The start temperature 90 degrees Adjust the start heat supplied to keep the 90 degrees The water content should be 50% at the start
+The start the boiler should be at atmospheric pressure and 98 degrees The water should have the correct energy for this temperature

-show the change of energy of the boiler per second